ggorlen/rene/README.md

 ## Why?

 CS6515 requires you to use 1-based indexing and a heavily-constrained pseudocode to write dynamic programming problems on homework and exams.
 Naturally, students can't resist writing and running code for homework and practice.
-Many students practice DP problems with Python and subsequently lose points on homework and exams for using forbidden features, lack of fluency with the pseudocode during crunch time or outright ignoring requirements.
+Many students practice DP problems with Python and subsequently lose points on homework and exams for using forbidden features, lack of fluency with the pseudocode during crunch time in an exam or outright ignoring requirements.
 Rene makes it easy to transpile pseudocode to Python to get the best of both worlds (or shoot yourself in the foot less horribly, hopefully; see disclaimer below).

 I also wanted an excuse to mess with Lark.